solo-io/gloo/docs/content/guides/traffic_management/extproc/header-manipulation.md

 ---
 title: Header manipulation
 weight: 40
 description: Walk through an example for how to manipulate request headers by using an ExtProc server.
 ---

 Set up an external processing (ExtProc) server that manipulates request headers for a sample app.

 {{% notice note %}}
 External processing is an Enterprise-only feature.
 {{% /notice %}}

 {{% notice warning %}}
 Envoy's external processing filter is considered a work in progress and has an unknown security posture.
 Use caution when using this feature in production environments.
 For more information, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter#external-processing).
+Note that as of Envoy 1.32, header manipulation via ExtProc does not support the [`append_action`](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/base.proto#envoy-v3-api-msg-config-core-v3-headervalueoption) field.
 {{% /notice %}}

 1. Before you begin, install [Gloo Gateway Enterprise]({{% versioned_link_path fromRoot="/installation/enterprise/" %}}) in your cluster.

 2. Set up the ExtProc server.
 This example uses a prebuilt ExtProc server that manipulates request and response headers based on instructions that are sent in an `instructions` header.

    {{< tabs >}}
 {{% tab %}}
 ```yaml